juanpallotta/LPP/README.md

 ![SPU_output_folder_files](./Docs/Figures/SPU_files_LPP_folder.png "LPP output folder")

-In the case of Manaus lidars, the structure of the folder for each measurement can be seen in next figure:
+In the case of Manaus lidars, the structure of the folder for each measurement can be seen in the next figure:

 ![Manaus_output_folder_files](./Docs/Figures/Manaus_lidar_files.png "LPP output folder")

-In this case, the files are stored in a folder with the number of the day, and the data of the month and year are in a higher order folders.
+In this case, the files are stored in a folder with the number of the day, and the data of the month and year are in a higher order folder.
 In this scenario, the script `run_LPP_Analysis.sh` will create the `/LPP_OUT` folder in the last subfolder, in this case, in `/17/LPP_OUT`.
 Inside of it, the output files of each module are found:

 ![SPU_output_folder_files](./Docs/Figures/Manaus_files_LPP_folder.png "LPP output folder")

 As can be seen, there are also rules for creating the NetCDF files name. `lidar_Analysis_PDL0` will create the L0 data level file using the name of the last subfolder with lidar files, adding `_L0.nc`.
 The rest of the modules, will add `_L1` and `_L2` to the input filename to produce the output filename.
-It can be seen in last figure, where `lidar_Analysis_PDL0` produce `17_L0.nc` and  `lidar_Analysis_PDL1` produce `17_L0_L1.nc`.
+It can be seen in the last figure, where `lidar_Analysis_PDL0` produces `17_L0.nc` and  `lidar_Analysis_PDL1` produce `17_L0_L1.nc`.

 ## <a name="LALINET_data_type_format"></a> LALINET NetCDF Data Type Format File

-As was mentioned before, each LPP's module has its own NetCDF file ouput produced by processing the information passed as the input argument (first parameter) according the configuration file (third parameter).
+As was mentioned before, each LPP module has its own NetCDF file output produced by processing the information passed as the input argument (first parameter) according to the configuration file (third parameter).
 We describe here the status of the first version of LPP output files, but this will be upgraded as new capabilities are added.
 The description of the dimensions, variables and global parameters are described in the next sections.

 ### NetCDF's File Produced for Data Level 0